-The Saint John of Kronstadt Centre was established in Brooklyn, New York in 1998.
-It is a prayer, study, and research centre for the Orthodox-Catholic Church of America, and it is the administrative centre for the Diocese of New York and the Atlantic Coast, directly under the omophor of the OCCA Bishop in New York.
-The Most Blessed Metropolitan of Indianapolis and Washington is the chief hierarch of the Orthodox-Catholic Church of America, and exercises oversight in cooperation with and through the Holy Synod of Bishops.
+The Saint John of Kronstadt Centre was established in New York City in 1998.
+It is a prayer, study, and research centre for the Orthodox-Catholic Church of America, and it is the administrative centre for the Diocese of New York, directly under the omophor of the OCCA Bishop in New York.

 Father John of Kronstadt is often known as the Orthodox conscience for the twentieth century.
 Although his initial impulse was to enter the missionary field in Siberia or Alaska, Saint John found his destiny among the simple outcasts, poor and homeless of Kronstadt, where he served at Saint Andrew's Cathedral.
 The great man of God was called home to the Lord on 20 December 1908, and was glorified in 1964.

 "We glorify you, O holy and righteous father John, and we honor your holy memory, for you pray with us and intercede for us to Christ our God."

 "Having set aside earthly concerns, with one voice let us praise the splendid beacon of Russia and of the whole world, the good shepherd, the priest John.
 He gave us the model of authentic life in Christ; he who on earth was on fire with the spirit of prayer, and who received from the Lord the gift of healing.
 Through his prayers may Christ strenghen our faith and perseverance."